knoxite/website/content/docs/storage-backends/content.md

 {{% /note %}}

 ##### JSON key

-As already mentioned, Google Cloud expects credentials in form of a JSON key.
+As already mentioned, Google Cloud expects credentials in the form of a JSON key.
-The path to the JSON file, probably stored on your local filesystem, either needs to be provided via the URL scheme or the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+The path to the JSON file, probably stored on your local filesystem, needs to be provided either via the URL or the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

-Unlike the parameter in the URL scheme, the path in the environment variable does **not** need to be url encoded.
+Unlike the parameter in the URL, the path in the environment variable does **not** need to be url encoded.

-When using the environment variable, the path can be left out in the URL scheme as in the second example below.
+When using the environment variable the path to the JSON file can be omitted, as shown in the second example below.

 ##### Examples